vincentbernat/ip_vs_csh/README.md

 `ip_vs_csh.ko` file.
 You can use `insmod` to load it.
 If your kernel source are in a non-standard place, use `make KDIR=...`.

-There is no option to this scheduler.
+There is no option for this scheduler.
 You can use it by its name:

     ipvsadm -A -t 203.0.113.15:80 -s csh
     ipvsadm -a -t 203.0.113.15:80 -r 10.234.79.11:80 -m